camilouribebotta/visual-essays/docs/help.md

 ### Maps

 Maps are added to the visualization pane using a `data-map` directive.
 The visual essay tools use the [leaflet](https://leafletjs.com/) javascript library for map rendering.
+Leaflet is a widely-used open source code library for interactive maps.

 - `data-center` attribute values may be expressed as longitude/latitude coordinates (comma-separated float values) or using a QID for an entity than contains a position coordinate.
 - `data-zoom` attribute values are expressed as an integer or a floating point number (with tenths precision).
 The higher the value the more detailed the map.